KazPV/KazPV/README.md

 - 👋 Hi, I’m @KazPV
 - 👀 I’m interested in...well, a lot of stuff.
 Gaming, reading, music and so on.
 Too many to list.
 - 🌱 I’m currently learning web development on The Odin Project.
-- 💞️ I’m looking to collaborate on projects later on, once I've gained enough experience.
-- 📫 You can reach me through my (currently empty) LinkedIn: https://www.linkedin.com/in/v%C5%A9-ph%E1%BA%A1m-anh-845924176/